AlasdairAlasdair/flexbox-talk/notes.md

 [This is more helpful.](http://codepen.io/justd/pen/yydezN)

-### Useful everywhere
+## What is flexbox?
+It's versatile.
 It’s equally good at big site structural things and little fiddly components.

 ### What is flexbox?
 It's a way of simplifying complexity.